nyoungstudios/Adobe-Acrobat-PDF-Tools/README.md

 As for the Reverse Page Order scripts, they do not have any restrictions.

 ## Notes
-Tested on Adobe Acrobat Pro DC (as part of the Adobe Creative Cloud)\
+Tested on Adobe Acrobat Pro DC (as part of the Adobe Creative Cloud).\
 For the merge PDF scripts if the pages are different lengths, then it will just append the rest of the pages without alternating at the end.\
 All scripts create a new document rather than modifying the original documents.